-- Always know your current speed.
-Google’s PageSpeed Insights.
-This is a powerful tool that will help you identify your speed ranks.
+Always know your current speed with Google’s PageSpeed Insights.
+It is a reliable tool that serves you to identify your speed ranks.
 It scores your site on a scale of 1-100%.
 If your site rates poorly, PageSpeed will tell you how to maximize speed for mobile and desktop performance.

-- Use minimum redirects.
-URL forwarding is a strategy that uses more than one URL for a webpage.
-But when you have too many URLs, the speed of the page will go lower.
+Use minimum redirects: URL forwarding is a strategy that uses more than one URL for a webpage.
+But when you have too many URLs, the speed of the page will further lower.
 Identify the redirects that slow your page down and eliminate them.
-This will help in enhancing the rate of the page.
+This will help you to enhance the rate of the page.
 There are fantastic tools that you can use such as Xenu’s Link Sleuth and Screaming Frog SEO Spider.

-- Have a handle on your images.
-Larger files such as large images can cause tons of problems that are unnecessary.
+Have a hold on your images: Larger files such as large images can cause tons of problems that are unnecessary.
 Before you upload a picture, resize it to ensure it conforms to the perfect size.
 If you are hosting larger files like videos, do it externally.
 Doing this will help with your performance.
 You can use Wistia or similar tools to Wistia.

 Use the following formula: